Menorah Primary School

 Success criteria

-All children to have a language of emotional well-being and mental health and build on our 4 Rs: Resilience, Reciprocity, Resourcefulness and Reflectiveness
+All children including disadvantaged to have a language of emotional well-being and mental health and access to our Mental Health hub when needed.

-Children will be able to identify and discuss their feelings and regulate their emotions.
+Children will be able to identify and discuss their feelings, regulate their emotions asking for support when necessary.

 Children to reach their learning potential despite their socio-economic circumstances.

-Children will make progress based on their FFT predicted outcomes.
+Children will make progress based on their predicted outcomes.

 To close the gaps between pre and post Covid attainment.